 - 1. Using the 10/20X objective, locate cells with good metaphase spreads.
-Look for a field that is nicely stained and contains well spread, non-overlapping chromosomes. - Move to the 40/100x objective and count the number of chromosomes in the field of view.
+Look for a field that is nicely stained and contains well spread, non-overlapping chromosomes. - 2.
+Move to the 40/100x objective and count the number of chromosomes in the field of view.
 Make note of distinguishing chromosomal features including the presence of centromeres or abnormal chromosomal structures, if the cell contained individual chromosomes or paired chromatid (X-shaped, replicated chromosomes), and other noteworthy observations.
 Record the data below or in your lab notebook. - 3.
-Focus on a different field of cells and repeat the observation an additional four times.
+Focus on a different field of cells and repeat the observation an additional four times. - 4.
+Tabulate your data for the observed chromosomes in the grid provided.